cretz/fusty/integration/README.md

     vagrant up arista-vm

 Note, there is currently a bug preventing this from working properly.
+Nothing is done with this VM yet.

 ### Juniper VM